Fecal transplant: a solution for ici-induced colitis?

 A preliminary trial with two patients showed that an allogeneic fecal microbiota transplant could help resorb refractory immune checkpoint inhibitor-associated colitis.
 This avenue remains to be explored as the field of immuno-oncology is blossoming.

-The latest therapeutic advances in oncology owe much to immune checkpoint inhibitors (ICI), monoclonal antibodies currently targeting CTLA-4, PD-1 and PD-L1*.
+The latest therapeutic advances in oncology owe much to immune checkpoint inhibitors (ICI), monoclonal antibodies currently targeting (sidenote: CTLA-4 Cytotoxic T-lymphocyte-associated antigen 4 ) , (sidenote: PD-1 programmed cell death protein 1 ) and (sidenote: PD-L1 Programmed cell death ligand 1 ) .
 They are much less toxic than chemotherapy, but the first marketed treatments are still associated with immune-mediated adverse reactions, especially refractory colitis.
 The optimal treatment of these types of disorders has yet to be found.
 An American team studied the potential benefits of fecal microbiota transplant (FMT).
 Objective: fight against ICI-induced dysbiosis and promote bacterial mechanisms combating local inflammatory processes.

 Promising initial results